Individual mandate repeal to be included in Senate's tax bill

 "I personally think that it complicates tax reform," she said.

-Collins was one of three Republicans who voted against the GOP senate bill to repeal the individual and employer mandate in July.
+Collins was also one of three Republicans who voted against the GOP senate bill to repeal the individual and employer mandate in July.
 That shell of a bill was intended to get the Senate and House to conference on a health care bill and did not pass the Senate.

 In a series of tweets, Paul, R-Kentucky, said he intended "to amend the Senate tax bill to repeal the individual mandate and provide bigger tax cuts for middle income taxpayers.
 The mandate repeal is a promise we all made and we should keep.
 It also allows an additional $300 billion+ in tax cuts."